lsst/rtn-044/index.rst

 Postgres is deployed on Kubernetes using the CloudNativePG (CNPG) Kuberneter opeator.
 CNPG is an open source project developed by Enterprise DB.
 The CNPG Operator includes built in capabilities to manage upgrades, high availability, replication, and backup.
 Commerical support is available for a fee.

 A seperate development Kubernetes cluster and production Kubernetes cluster are deployed.
 This allows for testing both operator functionality and configuration prior to deploying in production.
+2 replicas are deployed in active > passive.
+16 CPUs and 64 GB is allocated.
+For scaling read replicas will be provisioned to handle the read load.
+Standby replicas are exposed through a seperate PgBouncer read only instance.

 The following are outstanding questions.

+- Authentication and user management approach

 - A Butler registry will be distinct for each data release.
 Will there be a seperate cluster per release or database?
 Will joins be needed across data registries?

-For scaling read replicas will be provisioned to handle the read load.
-Standby replicas are exposed through a seperate PgBouncer read only instance.

 Version
 =======